Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 My recent trip was solo.
-The clutch was fine – this one had better last another 174K miles – but the A/C does not work, something that never bothered me until I tried to take a road trip in 90F+ weather.
+The clutch was fine this time—this one had better last another 174K miles—but the A/C does not work, something that never bothered me until I tried to take a road trip in 90F+ weather.
 I can't abide having the windows open at highway speeds, so, by the time I arrived, I could literally wring my clothes out.
 Also, my CD player hasn't worked since last fall.
 I tried to tune in radio stations along the way but didn't have much luck.
-I heard a bizarre story on Vermont's NPR station about a high school basketball game in the South in the early 90s in which a team of two players (the others having been sent off for fouls – the equivalent of a red card) somehow beat a team of five players.
-Not sure why this was news 25 years later but they made it into a weirdly gripping tale.
+I heard a bizarre story on Vermont's NPR station about a high school basketball game in the South in the early 90s in which a team of two players (the others having been sent off for fouls, which are the equivalent of a red card) somehow beat a team of five players.
+Not sure why this was news 25 years later but they made it into a weirdly gripping tale for a captive audience.

 I always smile at the "MOOSE STAY ALERT" signs.
 It's so considerate of Vermont to remind the moose to stay alert when crossing the Interstate.